What is Organizational Leadership?

 What does organizational leadership mean?
 How can this leadership take on the form of communicating vision, strategy and goals?
+Read on to find out what is organizational leadership.

 Are You a Leader or a Manager?

-When trying to break down what we mean by the organizational leadership definition, we have to first ask what is the difference between a leader and a manager?
 Let’s start with the most basic definition: A leader has followers, while a manager has subordinates.
 In other words, following a leader is voluntary (think pull), while reporting to a manger is compulsory (think push).
 Managers hold formal power within your organization.
 Leaders hold suggestive power.

 Managers are described in the organizational structure.
 Leaders may be anywhere in the organization or they may not be listed formally on the org chart at all.
 Look into your organization.
 Everyone knows who the leaders and managers are.
 The manager gives orders, describes the objectives, and measures the activity to see that the work gets done.